Eastern Sierra Institute for Collaborative Education

 Bishop, CA 93515

-Questions or for more information on the Eastern Sierra Watershed Project, please contact project coordinator, Maggie Riley at firstname.lastname@example.org, or 760-873-3262, ext.
+For more information on the Eastern Sierra Watershed Project or to volunteer, please contact project coordinator, Maggie Riley, at firstname.lastname@example.org, or 760-873-3262, ext.
 2131

 Board of Directors